The Haggadot collection at the National Library is the largest in the world and we’ve collected them here in a special online exhibition.

 Wolff Haggadah, illustrated and hand-written, 14th century.

 Called the “Rothschild Haggada” because it was owned by the famous family of Jewish benefactors until 1939.
 During the Second World War, the Haggadah was stolen by the Nazis and disappeared.
-After the war it was purchased by Dr. Fred Murphy, a graduate of Yale University, who bequeathed it to the University in 1948.
-In 1980 the Haggadah was identified as the property of the Rothschild family and returned to its owners, who donated it to the National Library.
+After the war it was purchased by Dr. Fred Murphy, a graduate of Yale University, who bequeathed it to the university in 1948.
+In 1980 the Haggadah was identified as the property of the Rothschild family and returned to its owners, who donated it to the National Library of Israel.
 The Haggadah was missing three pages that were probably already torn prior to its purchase by the Rothschild family.
 Recently two of the pages were found at a public auction and purchased by the National Library with the generous help of two anonymous donors.

 This is the earliest complete illustrated Haggadah.
 It includes short interpretations in the pages’ margins.
 Although the Haggadah does not include Echad Mi Yodeah or Chad Gadya, it made a lasting impression on generations to come, as its illustrations served as a model for many Haggadot printed later on.